radar/guides/gem-development.md

 We're now going to use Active Support's `pluralize` method by calling it using a method from our gem.

-To use another gem, we must first specify it as a dependency in our _gem\_name.gemspec_.
-We can specify the dependency on the `activesupport` gem in _gem\_name.gemspec_ by adding this line inside the `Gem::Specification` object:
+To use another gem, we must first specify it as a dependency in our _foodie.gemspec_.
+We can specify the dependency on the `activesupport` gem in _foodie.gemspec_ by adding this line inside the `Gem::Specification` object:

     s.add_dependency "activesupport", "3.0.0"